corda/corda-docs-portal/content/en/api-ref/_index.md

 ## Older Versions of Corda

-You can find the API reference documentation for older versions of Corda (1.0, 2.0, and 3.0 to 3.4) and Corda Enterprise (3.0 to 3.3) [directly in the documentation repository](https://github.com/corda/corda-docs-portal/tree/main/content/en/archived-docs/).
+You can find the API reference documentation for older versions of Corda Community and Corda Enterprise [directly in the documentation repository](https://github.com/corda/corda-docs-portal/tree/main/content/en/archived-docs/).